Share on

 If I needed your help, I'd call you.
 (It is not very probable that I will need your help.)

-Sometimes we must use either the first conditional or the second conditional, because it is clear that the situation is real or unreal.
+Sometimes we must use either the first conditional or the second conditional to make it clear that the situation is real or unreal.

 Other forms